forkercat/OhMyLog/README.md

 # OhMyLog

 OhMyLog is a simple logging package for Swift.
-It supports the following feature:
+It supports the following features:

 - Six logging levels (👣, 🔍, 💡, ⚠️, 🚨, 💊)
 - Display log context including filename and line number

-## Install
+## Install🔧

 You package file would be like: